ifm/documentation/PDS/PDS/application_notes.md

 ## volCheck

-The `volCheck`(short for Volume Check) functionality of PDS offers an easy-to-use possibility to test whether a 3D box volume is free of obstacles.
+The `volCheck`(short for Volume Check) functionality of PDS offers an easy-to-use possibility to test whether a 3D box volume (Volume Of Interest - VOI) is free of obstacles, i.e. object.
 An obstacle is defined by an adjustable pixel-count threshold.
 This command is useful to check whether the block stack or floor drop for obstacles is occupied or not before placing the load.

 #### Input
 **Bounding box parameters for Volume of Interest(VoI)**